 Libby James graduated magna cum laude with a B.F.A. in Ballet from Texas Christian University.
 She danced with the Colorado Ballet for two years, performing in ballets such as Romeo and Juliet, The Sleeping Beauty, Serenade, Stars and Stripes, and Alvin Ailey's The River.
 Libby was a member of Texas Ballet Theater (formerly Fort Worth/Dallas Ballet) for three years.
 She performed roles such as the Spring Fairy in Cinderella, Clara in The Nutcracker, and one of the couples in Ben Stevenson's Four Last Songs.

 Allyson Morales began her training at the age of 7 at Ballet San Antonio Academy in San Antonio, Texas.
-She went on to pursue a dance degree from the University of Texas at Austin where she developed a passion about dance education.
+She went on to pursue a dance degree from the University of Texas at Austin where she developed a passion for dance education.
 While a member of UT’s Dance Repertory Theatre, Allyson got the opportunity to work with various professional dance artist in the Austin community and outside including; Charles O Anderson, Andrea Beckham, Yacov Sharir, Mark Morris, Millicent Johnnie, and the Cunningham Trust.
 Allyson later studied with Alito Alessi, founder of DanceAbility, who developed and promoted inclusive methods to connect people with and without disability through movement.
 Allyson received her DanceAbility instructor certification in December of 2016 and continues to be a part of the Austin’s inclusive dance community through Body Shift.
 Allyson graduated from the University of Texas in August of 2016 with a Bachelor of Fine Arts in Dance, a Bachelor of Sciences in Communication Studies, and a Teacher Certification through UTeach-Dance.
-As a TEA certified educator, she has taught locally in AISD schools and has had the pleasure of co-facilitating professional development workshops through the Creative Learning Initiative and MINDPOP.
-Allyson continues to be a member of Austin’s dance community by performing locally with Shen Jun Movement Effect.
+In the summer of 2018, Allyson graduated from New York’s Dance Education Laboratory Summer Institute as an Arnhold Fellow.
+Allyson works for Austin ISD as an elementary educator where she teaches dance.

 Grace Morton is from Seattle, Wash.
 She received her early training from Vivian Little and Mary Reardon, school directors of Dance Fremont.
 In 2010 she began training under the direction of Damara Bennett in Oregon Ballet Theater's professional division.
 She had the chance to tour to Korea and performed in company productions of George Balanchine's The Nutcracker and Nicolo Fonte's world premiere of Petrushka.
 As a member of Ballet Austin II, she enjoyed performing featured roles in Stephen Mills' Luminaria, Jennifer Hart's Wavemakers, and Nelly Van Bommel's Snow White.
 After joining the company, Grace has performed roles in classical ballets such as French in Stephen Mills' The Nutcracker, Puss 'n Boots in The Sleeping Beauty, and Four Little Swans in Swan Lake.
 She has also had the pleasure to appear in George Balanchine's Agon, Stephen Mills' One/the body’s grace, Gabriel Lamb's Dovetail, James Gregg's The Space Between, and Jennifer Hart's To Here.
 Grace has danced in project-based company Performa/Dance, and appeared in Zilker Theatre Production's presentation of Oklahoma! as Dream Laurie.
 She is also a teacher in the Ballet Austin Academy.